Year 12 Physics Units 3 and 4

 Who is it for?

-The Physics Units 3 and 4 course is an academic demanding program for students who have a mathematical aptitude.
-It is intended for students interested in pursuing courses such as engineering, science, information technology and architecture at university.
-It is also an important prerequisite for a number of vocational courses that are offered at TAFE and for students interested in becoming a pilot for example.
+From a career’s perspective, students interested in pursuing courses such as engineering, science, information technology and architecture at university might also be interested in studying physics.
+It could also be helpful for several vocational courses that are offered at TAFE and for students interested in becoming a pilot.

 What do you do?